-The abundance of luxury and beauty is captured in this elite organic skincare collection created by a Dubai-based dermatologist.
-Shiffa, (Arabic for “heals”) offers simple solutions to hydrate, tone, and nourish the skin, using exotic ingredients such as: roses, frankincense, and meadowfoam.
+And speaking of Dubai… The abundance of luxury and beauty there is captured in an elite organic skincare collection created by a Dubai-based dermatologist.
+Shiffa.
+Want to learn a bit of Arabic?
+Shiffa means “it heals”.
+The brand offers simple solutions to hydrate, tone, and nourish the skin, using exotic ingredients such as roses, frankincense, and meadow foam.

-Long known for their stunning, clear skin, Scandinavian women have a secret: organic beauty products!
+Long known for their stunning, clear skin, Scandinavian women have a secret.
+Namely: organic beauty products!
 One of the best is by Maria Akerberg.
 The former makeup artist makes not only natural makeup, but also gently scented organic skincare products.

 One more top brand we’d like to share is from Norway.
 Alexander Sprekenhus makes minimally packed, basic skincare such as body oils, facial cleansers and scrubs that are designed to be perfect for both male and female skincare routines (and bathroom designs!)

-This Baltic beauty brand merged the passion for a healthy lifestyle of four passionate Latvian ladies who co-founded to create MADARA Organic Skincare.
+For example?
+Check out MADARA Organic Skincare.
+This Baltic beauty brand merged the passion for a healthy lifestyle of four passionate Latvian ladies who co-founded to create it.
 Named after the wild madder plant (bedstraw) which is grown in the Baltic meadows, and comprises organic botanicals in the skincare and cosmetics collection designed to enhance your natural beauty.